Ask a question

 Achieving industrial excellence consists of monitoring our impacts and improving our performance whilst remaining compliant with the quality, health, safety, environmental, and food hygiene and safety standards, as well as the legal and regulatory requirements of the countries where we operate.

-The continuous improvement process consists of regular efforts to improve products, services, internal processes and CSR initiatives.
+The continuous improvement process consists of regular efforts to improve products, services or processes.
 Knauf Industries relies on a benchmark common to all divisions of the Knauf Group.
-It describes the behaviors that are required for the continuous improvement framework to succeed.
+It describes the behaviour required for the continuous improvement system to succeed.

 Reducing consumption and emissions as a CSR & business strategy